Defence Minister Rajnath Singh receives IAF's first Rafale fighter jet from France

 "This is just the first step of a long journey, as we are committed to meet all needs of the Indian Army.
 It marks a big day in the history of our industrial cooperation and we remain fully committed to the Make in India initiative," she said.
 This range of Rafale fighter jets have been specially designed to meet the needs of the IAF, which its manufacturer described as a new step in the company's long-standing relationship with India.

+The Rafale jets will come with various India-specific modifications, including Israeli helmet-mounted displays, radar warning receivers, low band jammers, 10-hour flight data recording, infra-red search and tracking systems among others.
 "The history of our relationship started in 1953 with delivery of Toofani for the Indian Air Force and since then we have had a continuous and unfailing commitment to this country, supported by successive French governments," said Eric Trappier, CEO of Dassault Aviation.
-"These aircraft, which are on course to be delivered on scheduled as per the agreement signed in September 2016, have been created to meet the highly demanding needs of the Indian Air Force, which operates in a very sensitive geopolitical environment," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)